JeffreyRStevens/cv/cv.md

-Cognitive Science Society, *Current Biology*, *Current Directions in Psychological Science*, *Ethology*, *Etología*, *Evolutionary Psychology*, *iScience*, *Journal of Behavioral Decision Making*, *Journal of Comparative Psychology*, *Journal of Economic Psychology*, *Journal of Experimental Psychology: Learning, Memory, and Cognition*, *Learning & Behavior*, *Nature Reviews Neuroscience*, *Naturwissenschaften*, *Personality and Social Psychology Review*, *PLoS Biology*, *PLoS ONE*, *Proceedings of the National Academy of Sciences USA*,
+Cognitive Science Society, *Current Biology*, *Current Directions in Psychological Science*, *Ethology*, *Etología*, *Evolutionary Psychology*, *iScience*, *Journal of Behavioral Decision Making*, *Journal of Comparative Psychology*, *Journal of Economic Psychology*,  *Journal of Experimental Psychology: General*, *Journal of Experimental Psychology: Learning, Memory, and Cognition*, *Learning & Behavior*, *Nature Reviews Neuroscience*, *Naturwissenschaften*, *Personality and Social Psychology Review*, *PLoS Biology*, *PLoS ONE*, *Proceedings of the National Academy of Sciences USA*,